Stephen, King of England: Childhood

 Stephen was born in Blois, France, in either 1092 or 1096.
 His father was Stephen-Henry, Count of Blois and Chartres, an important French nobleman and an active crusader who died when Stephen was at most ten years old.
 During the First Crusade, Stephen-Henry had acquired a reputation for cowardice, and he returned to the Levant again in 1101 to rebuild his reputation; there he was killed at the battle of Ramlah.
 Stephen's mother, Adela, was the daughter of William the Conqueror and Matilda of Flanders.
 She was famous among her contemporaries for her piety and strong personality.
-Indeed, Adela was a major reason for Stephen-Henry's return to the Levant.
-She had a strong formative influence on Stephen during his growing years; she would live to see her son take her father's throne of England, but would die within a year after that.
+Adela was a major reason for Stephen-Henry's return to the Levant.
+She had a strong formative influence on Stephen during his growing years.
+She lived to see her son take her father's throne of England, but died within a year after that.

 In the 12th century, France was a loose collection of counties and smaller polities under the minimal control of the king of France.
 The king's power was linked to his control of the rich province of Île-de-France, just to the east of Stephen's home county of Blois.
 To the west lay the three counties of Maine, Anjou and Touraine, and to the north of Blois was the Duchy of Normandy, from which William the Conqueror had conquered England in 1066.
 William's children were still fighting over the collective Anglo-Norman inheritance.
 The rulers across this region spoke a similar language, albeit with regional dialects; followed the same religion; and were closely interrelated.
 They were also highly competitive and frequently in conflict with one another for valuable territory and the castles that controlled those territories.

 Stephen had at least four brothers and one sister, along with two probable half-sisters.
 His eldest brother was William, who under normal circumstances would have ruled Blois and Chartres.
 William was probably intellectually disabled, and Adela instead had the counties pass to her second son, Theobald, later also Count of Champagne.
 Stephen's other older brother, Odo, died young, probably in his early teens.

 Stephen's younger brother, Henry, was probably born four years after him.
 The brothers formed a close-knit family group, and Adela encouraged Stephen to take up the role of a feudal knight or baron, whilst steering Henry towards a career in the church, possibly so that their personal career interests would not overlap.
 Unusually, Stephen was raised in his mother's household rather than being sent to a close relative; he was taught Latin and riding, and was educated in recent history and Biblical stories by his tutor, William the Norman.